pact-foundation/pact-python/docs/blog/posts/2024/05-02 integrating rust ffi with pact python.md

 2. Convert the pointer to a Python string, or bytes if necessary, using the `ffi.string` method.
 3. Decode the bytes to a string if needed.

 While the process is reasonably straightforward, it does require some boilerplate code to handle the type conversions.
-To simplify this, we've wrapped each function from the Rust core library in a simple Python function that performs these conversion autoamtically.
+To simplify this, we've wrapped each function from the Rust core library in a simple Python function that performs these conversion automatically.
 You can find these wrapper functions in the [`ffi` module](https://github.com/pact-foundation/pact-python/blob/d6869797b52429252b5d0da4d0fc0079f9d3671c/src/pact/v3/ffi.py).
 For example, the `version` function is implemented as follows:

 ```python
 def version() -> str: